StefanRichterHuber/javatogo/README.md

 * Compile the Go compiler, linker and standard library to WASM (wasip1)
 * Optimize the wasm files with `wasm-opt`
 * Compile the go compiler and linker wasm to bytecode using chicory build-time compiler
-* In the java code use the go compiler and linker to build go files to wasm at runtime, compile them to bytecode at runtime with chicorey
+* In the java code use the go compiler and linker to build go files to wasm at runtime.
+Then compile the wasm filesto bytecode at runtime with chicory

 ## Open challenges